SvilenStoev/Angular-App-Befer/README.md

 ### 1. Users

 **Befer** supports users with profile page, storing basic information about them like: full name, username, email, default profile picture.
 Every user have own posts page, where he can store his public or private posts.
 Users are able to add comments to every posts and like, or disslike posts of other users.
-Every user have access to all public posts, which can be sorted by date ot likes.
+Every user have access to all public posts, which can be sorted by date or likes.
 Only authenticated users can see full features of the application.

 ### 2. Posts

 All authenticated users are able to add posts.
-For this purpose they should fill a form with basic details for their post (title, "Before" image URL, "After" image URL, optionaly: description and to chose whether their post will be public or private).
+For this purpose they should fill a form with basic details for their post (title, "Before" image URL, "After" image URL, optionaly: description and they can chose whether their post will be public or private).
 > :warning: **Note**: Once successfully added a private post, it is visible only in "My Posts" page and it is not visible to other users.

-If the post is public It is shown in all posts page and home page (only if the post entered top 10 posts by creation date or likes).
+If the post is public It is shown in "all posts page" and can be visible on home page, but only if the post entered top 5 / 10 posts by creation date or likes.
-All posts can be accessing using "All posts" button in the navbar, where there is a option for sorting them by likes or creation date.
+All posts can be accessed using "All posts" button in the navbar, where there is a option for sorting them by likes or creation date.
 Top 5 or top 10 posts can be seen on home page with option for sorting them by likes or creation date.
 Post details button is provided in every company form as "see After".
 Using post details page, an user can add a comment to the post, like or dislike the post.
 Author of a particular post can see delete and edit buttons in details page of his posts, from where he can access edit post page, or delete the post.